Black rat: Control methods

-Large-scale rat control programs have been taken to maintain a steady level of the invasive predators in order to conserve the native species in New Zealand such as kokako and mohua.
+Large-scale rat control programs have been taken to maintain a steady level of the invasive predators in order to conserve the native species in New Zealand such as kōkako and mohua.
 Pesticides, such as pindone and 1080 (sodium fluoroacetate), are commonly distributed via aerial spray by helicopter as a method of mass control on islands infested with invasive rat populations.
 Bait, such as brodifacoum, is also used along with coloured dyes (used to deter birds from eating the baits) in order to kill and identify rats for experimental and tracking purposes.
 Another method to track rats is the use of wired cage traps, which are used along with bait, such as rolled oats and peanut butter, to tag and track rats to determine population sizes through methods like mark-recapture and radio-tracking.
 Tracking tunnels (coreflute tunnels containing an inked card) are also commonly used monitoring devices, as are chew-cards containing peanut butter.
 Poison control methods are effective in reducing rat populations to nonthreatening sizes, but rat populations often rebound to normal size within months.
 Besides their highly adaptive foraging behaviour and fast reproduction, the exact mechanisms for their rebound is unclear and are still being studied.

 In 2010, the Sociedad Ornitológica Puertorriqueña (Puerto Rican Bird Society) and the Ponce Yacht and Fishing Club launched a campaign to eradicate the black rat from the Isla Ratones (Mice Island) and Isla Cardona (Cardona Island) islands off the municipality of Ponce, Puerto Rico.

+Specific areas

+New Zealand

+The first species of rat introduced to New Zealand from Europe was Rattus norvegicus, or the brown rat, as R. norvegicus was then the dominant rat in England.
+However, r. rattus became more common on ships in the mid-1800s, and black rats spread throughout the North Island from probably the early 1860s and the South Island from probably the late 1880s.
+Brown rats were soon replaced as the dominant species by black rats, possibly due to their more optimal foraging habits.
+Due to their common behaviour of stealing eggs from bird nests, ship rats have caused a number of native bird species in New Zealand to become extinct, most recently the bush wren.
+Since the 1980s, many successful rat eradications have been performed across New Zealand's islands of R. rattus, R. norvegicus, and R. exulans (Polynesian rat), sometimes jointly, on islands such as Awaiti and Tawhitinui.
+However, black rats continue to have a major presence on mainland New Zealand, and are at one of the highest risks for reinfestation out of all species of invasive rodents.